pairlab/SlotFormer/README.md

 ## Experiments

-**This codebase is tailored to Slurm GPU clusters with pre-emption mechanism.
+**This codebase is tailored to Slurm GPU clusters with preemption mechanism.
 For the configs, we mainly use RTX6000 with 24GB memory (though many experiments don't require so much memory).
-Please modify the code accordingly if you are using other hardware settings.**
+Please modify the code accordingly if you are using other hardware settings**:
+- Please go through `scripts/train.py` and change the fields marked by `TODO:`
+- Please read the config file for the model you want to train.
+We use DDP with multiple GPUs to accelerate training.
+You can use less GPUs to achieve a better memory-speed trade-off